 Tipi Cabins

 Tipi Cabins look a lot like a typical teepee and can be made up as double, twin or family accommodation for up to 4 people.
 Each Tipi Cabin is kept at a warm, steady temperature with a hybrid system of electrical heating and a pellet burner (a stove that automatically burns wood pellets) that adds warmth and ambiance with a crackling enclosed flame.
-The cabin has a bedroom, bathroom (incineration toilet and wash basin - the shower is located at the sauna on the lake or in the forest) and a glass veranda with views of the northern skies.
+The cabin has a bedroom, bathroom (incineration toilet and wash basin - the shower is located a short distance along the walkway in the Forest Sauna, and also at the Sauna on the Lake) and a glass veranda with views of the northern skies.

 Lapland Cone Room

 Lapland Cone rooms are wooden hexagonal structures with large windows, a glass roof and a heater in winter.
 The beds can be arranged with a double bed or twin beds for two people.
-Additionally, each room has an en-suite bathroom with an incineration toilet and wash basin - the shower is located at the sauna on the lake or in the forest, ensuring that you have all the necessary amenities for a comfortable stay.
+Additionally, each room has an en-suite bathroom with an incineration toilet and wash basin - the shower is located down the walkway in the Forest Sauna, and also at the Sauna on the Lake, ensuring that you have all the necessary amenities for a comfortable stay.
 The camp is ideally positioned away from light pollution that gives stars and possible northern lights a chance to shine and be appreciated from the comfort of your bed.